hoytpr/Lacto_genome/scripts.md

 #### Plasmid SPAdes

 <a name="scr05"></a>
-Script 5: First assemblies are to locate plasmid sequences:
+Script 5: First assemblies are to locate plasmid sequences.
+This *de novo* assembly also provides relatively long contigs that can be used to identify any reference genome present on NCBI:

 ```
 spades/3.15.0